How to Write a Great Father of the Bride Speech (With Wording Ideas)

 • Lauren is a proud graduate of Syracuse University's SI Newhouse School of Public Communication.

 If you're the father of a bride-to-be, you've probably dreamed of (or dreaded!) your daughter's wedding since she was a little girl.
 Now that the big day is finally here, you'll be tasked with presenting a heartwarming father of the bride speech.
-Yes, the father of the bride is expected to give a speech—and it's usually a central moment during the wedding reception.
-So, bring a pack of tissues along for the emotional roller coaster ride and use our helpful father of the bride speech examples and tips to write your own tribute.
-Plus, we've created an easy-to-follow checklist that you can screenshot or print to make sure you've hit all the important points.
+Yes, it's a father-of-the-bride duty to give a speech—and it's usually a central moment during the wedding reception.
+So, bring a pack of tissues along for the emotional roller coaster ride and use our helpful wedding speech ideas for a father of the bride, plus tips to write your own tribute.
+To top it off, we've created an easy-to-follow checklist that you can screenshot or print to make sure you've hit all the important points in your father-of-the-bride toast.
+Keep reading to learn how to write (and deliver) one of the best father-of-the-bride speeches ever!

 In this article: